-- SLO 1.1 Utilize appropriate decision support resources and PDA/Smartphone resources in managing inpatient internal medicine problems SLO 1.2 Analyze and apply principles of evidence based medicine in making diagnostic and management decision in internal medicine through the use of interpretation of current medical literature SLO 1.3 Demonstrate the ability to apply appropriate clinical pharmacological principles in using medication to manage common inpatient internal medicine problems - SLO 1.4 Demonstrate the ability to conduct a focused medical history and targeted physical examination appropriate to the patient's chief complaint - SLO 1.5 Demonstrate the ability to diagnose and present a treatment plan for commonly occurring internal medicine illnesses in the inpatient setting - SLO 1.6 Formulate and apply effective transitions for patients between different care settings in the continuum of care - SLO 1.7 Demonstrate application of the principles of patient safety
+- SLO 1.1: Utilize appropriate evidence-based decision support resources and PDA/Smartphone resources in making management decisions - SLO 1.2: Demonstrate knowledge of the current medical literature and apply that knowledge in making evidence-based diagnostic and management decisions. - SLO 1.3: Demonstrate the ability to apply knowledge of pharmacodynamics, pharmacokinetics and common pharmaceutical agents in the care of hospitalized patients. - SLO 1.4: Demonstrate the ability to conduct a focused medical history and targeted physical examination appropriate to the patient's chief complaint - SLO 1.5: Demonstrate the ability to diagnose and present a treatment plan for commonly occurring internal medicine illnesses in the inpatient setting - SLO 1.6: Effectively manage patient transitions between different care settings. - SLO 1.7: Demonstrate competence in the principles of patient safety to minimize medical errors with patients: - a.
+Explain the risks, indications, alternatives, and contraindications for physical and pharmacological restraint use. - b.
+Discuss 3 complications for which hospitalized older adults are at increased risk.

-Topic 2: Demonstrate understanding of the risks, benefits and indications appropriate to the level of education for the following procedures:
+Topic 2: Medical Knowledge Domain-Procedures: Discuss the indications, contraindications, risks, and benefits appropriate to the level of education for the following procedures: